alievk/avatarify-python/README.md

 * conda

-This app is tested only on GPU.
+This app is tested only on GPU and Linux (Ubuntu 18.04).

 ## Install